They Died with Their Boots On: Box office

 They Died with Their Boots On grossed $1,871,000 in the United States and $2,143,000 overseas.
 Its total receipts of $4,014,000 was the studio's third largest of the season.
 It made the studio a profit of $1.5 million.

-Critical
+Reception

+Alex von Tunzelmann, writing for The Guardian in 2009, stated that "More errors riddle this biopic of General Custer than bullets flew at the Battle of Little Big Horn".
 Filmink magazine argued that "Flynn gives one of his finest performances, taking Custer on a genuine emotional journey from silly boy to grown man".
+The film has a 75% rating in Rotten Tomatoes, based on twelve reviews.

 Home media

 Like Errol Flynn's earlier film Sea Hawk, They Died With Their Boots On was colorized in the late 1980s.
 This version was released on VHS tape in 1998 by Turner Entertainment and Warner Bros.
 Entertainment.
 The original black-and-white film was released on DVD in 2005 by Turner Entertainment and Warner Bros.
 Entertainment.
+Warner Archive released the Blu-ray disc of the film in 2025.